Easy Home Made Spiced Slow Cooked Pulled Pork

 - 1 tin baked beans

 Place the bacon joint fat side down in a heated pan or base of your multi function slow cooker and fry on a medium high heat until the fat starts to render and brown.
-Turn the joint and brown it all over.
+Turn the meat a few times until it’s brown it all over.
 (About 10 minutes).

 Add the half cup of water to the pan and bring to a gentle boil.
 Add all the remaining ingredients, apart from the beans, and stir gently to mix.